 While THANKS-giving… appreciation… and gratitude are important today… there are too many people who make it exclusive to today.

-So here are 7 Turkey-Sized Reasons to practice gratitude ALL year round:
+Here are 7 Turkey-Sized Reasons to Practice Gratitude ALL Year:

 1) Better Sleep: According to a 2011 study in Applied Psychology: Health and Well-Being, spending 15 minutes in gratitude allows you to get a better nights rest and sleep longer.